EliteDeadSeven/EliteDeadSeven/README.md

 - 👋 Hi, I’m @EliteDeadSeven
-- 👀 I’m interested in Gaming
+- 👀 I’m interested in VR creation
-- 🌱 I’m currently learning javascript/python
+- 🌱 I’m currently learning Unreal Engine 5
-- 💞️ I’m looking to collaborate on Learning new skills
+- 💞️ I’m looking to collaborate with effective unique game play
-- 📫 How to reach me skullmonkey77@gmail.com
+- 📫 You Can Reach me here: skullmonkey77@gmail.com

 <!---
 EliteDeadSeven/EliteDeadSeven is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.